 - Joker Immunity: Joker's fate at the end of the movie is not revealed, but his appearances in later DCAU materials show that he clearly survived.

-- Kick the Dog: "Chuckie, Chuckie... you always were a loser".
+- "Chuckie, Chuckie... you always were a loser".
 Some thing to say to a dead friend's grave.

 - Kung-Foley: Immediately following Bruce's first night trying his hand at this whole vigilante gig, we see him practicing Jujitsu in his front yard accompanied with full sound effects.